alshedivat/al-folio/_pages/about.md

 I completed my Bachelors of Technology in [Electrical Engineering](https://www.ee.iitm.ac.in) from Indian Institute of Technology, Madras(IIT Madras).
 I have been immensely fortunate to be advised by [Prof. Shweta Agrawal](http://www.cse.iitm.ac.in/~shwetaag/) for my Bachelor's thesis on the recognizing and applying blockchain-based solutions to various every day scenarios.
 This was part of the preliminary phase 1 of [National Blockchain Project](https://blockchain.cse.iitk.ac.in).

-I was also gainfully employed at Oracle R&D India, in Bengaluru, India as a software development engineer working on Oracle Cloud Database solutions.
+I was also gainfully employed at Oracle R&D in Bengaluru, India as a software development engineer working on Oracle Cloud Database solutions.
 I lead the cloud database patching and exadata cloud grid patching and upgrade infrastructure along with various other parts in Cloud@Customer offerings.

 This site is a :warning::construction: work in progress :warning::construction:.